Board Governance Best Practices for Nonprofit Organizations

 Executive Committee

 If the board has an executive committee, its purpose and authority level is defined in the bylaws.
-Before forming an executive committee, the board should analyze its entire structure to determine whether that particular committee would add value.
-If the executive committee is given the power to act on behalf of the board, the committee regularly using that power has the potential to disengage other board members.
+Before forming an executive committee, the board should analyze its overall structure to determine whether such a committee would add value.
+If the executive committee is given the power to act on behalf of the board, its regular use of that power can disengage other board members.
 The bylaws can define the limits of this authority to ensure that the full board remains in control and informed.
 Emergency decisions made by the executive committee should be confirmed by the full board at the following board meeting.

 Governance Committee